Optometrist Resume Format

 Skills Section

 List 10–15 relevant skills categorized appropriately.
-Combine clinical skills (Refraction, Contact Lens Fitting, Ocular Disease Management) with soft skills (Patient Communication, Team Coordination).
-This section is vital for passing ATS keyword filters.
+Combine technical skills (Retinoscopy, Visual Field Testing, OCT scanning, Contact Lens Fitting) with interpersonal skills (Patient Communication, Diagnostic Accuracy).
+This section is vital for successfully passing ATS keyword matching.

 Work Experience

-The most important section.
-Use reverse chronological order.
-For each position, list the employer, job title, dates, and 4–6 bullet points beginning with action verbs.
-Quantify your impact where possible.
+The centerpiece of your resume.
+Present in reverse chronological order.
+For each role include employer, job title, dates, and 4–6 bullet points beginning with strong action verbs.
+Quantify your clinical impact wherever feasible.

 Example

-• Collaborated with ophthalmologists to manage complex ocular conditions, enhancing interdisciplinary patient care
+• Collaborated with ophthalmologists and healthcare teams to co-manage complex ocular conditions, improving patient treatment adherence rates by 20%

 Education